ArturoAmaya/CurricularAnalyticsDiff.jl/docs/src/index.md

 # CurricularAnalytics.jl
 Hi, this page is still under construction.
-Please be patient. :) Updates soon
+Please be patient. :) Updates soon.
+At least it's up and working

 ```@docs
 course_from_name